arunosu/python_puzzles/README.md

 # Blind 75: Pattern-Oriented Learning Plan for Meta L5 Interviews

 This guide restructures the Blind 75 problem set around **core patterns**, enabling you to develop intuition and transferable techniques.
-Ideal for **Meta L5 Senior Software Engineer** interviews, the focus is on solving problems by recognizing and applying patterns, not memorizing solutions.
+Ideal for ** Software Engineer** interviews, the focus is on solving problems by recognizing and applying patterns, not memorizing solutions.

 ---